Kingston and Richmond Children’s Services

 In April 2014 Achieving for Children was established as a Company Limited by Guarantee, jointly owned by the two authorities.
 It was the first alternative delivery model across the UK providing a fully integrated suite of children’s services, with an initial operating budget of £100 million.

-Nick Whitfield, Chief Executive AfC: “Mutual Ventures have been an invaluable partner in the design and development of Achieving for Children.
+Nick Whitfield, Former Chief Executive AfC: “Mutual Ventures have been an invaluable partner in the design and development of Achieving for Children.
 Their extensive knowledge of alternative delivery models and ability to propose practical solutions to what have sometimes been seemingly insurmountable challenges has been greatly appreciated.
 Their clear thinking, friendly questioning and, crucially, awareness of the complexities of children’s social care has been clear, timely and invaluable throughout the journey.”